Research released in late January 2020 reveals hope for a universal cancer cure

 If you’ve read anything that I’ve written on cancer cures, you know that I’m a skeptic.
 I mean – let’s be honest here folks – cancer isn’t one disease.
 Cancer describes cells growing out of control – which can be caused by any number of factors including viruses, our environment, and genetics.
 So, late last month, when my social media feed began to be filled with stories of a team of British scientists that stumbled onto a possible cure for all cancers, my mind immediately thought – yeah right – this sounds like Ray Stevens singing about “Jeremiah Peabody.”

 So, with my ever-present skepticism in high gear, I set out to read more about this phenomenon.
 The first thing that struck me was that the entirety of this article has been made public.
 That is how important this work has become.
-The second thing that is big here that I haven’t seen in a lot of these “breakthroughs” in the past – this in a well-respected, peer-reviewed publication.
+The second thing that is big here that I haven’t seen in a lot of these “breakthroughs” in the past – this are in a well-respected, peer reviewed publication.
 Peer review is massive in the scientific community – it means that scientists not involved in the research, but knowledgeable in the area, have reviewed the article and feel that it is worthy of publication.
-Having the full text of their article in front of me, I was able to dive further into the articles we are seeing on our newsfeeds.
+Having the full text of their article in front of me, I was able to dive further into the work that what we are seeing on our newsfeeds.